springcomp/azure-functions-university/lessons/dotnet8/durable-functions/long-running/README.md

 benefits such as being easier to test, easier to compose and easier to include in parallel workloads.

-Writing stateless functions often leads to more fine-grained functions that adhere to the _Single Responsibility Principle_, which makes them also easier to reason about.
+Writing stateless functions typically favors more fine-grained functions that adhere to the _Single Responsibility Principle_, which makes them also easier to reason about.